jspaezp/clasifierrr/README.md

   img = test_img,
   filter_widths = c(3,5))
 #> Attempting to calculate features
-#> Starting to calculate features for image of width 154 and height 205
-#> Filters of size: {3,5}
-#>
-#> Took 0.19 secs to calculate the 7 features for 31570 pixels
 #> Starting classification
-#> Took 0.3317 secs to predict the image
+#> Took 0.4819 secs to predict the image
-#> Warning in classify_img(classifier, img = test_img, filter_widths = c(3, : Found in the final classification {12443} values more than 1 and {0} values less than 0, This might be undesired in the final image and lead to inconsistencies
+#> Warning in classify_img(classifier, img = test_img, filter_widths = c(3, : Found in the final classification {12665} values more than 1 and {0} values less than 0, This might be undesired in the final image and lead to inconsistencies
 # display(colorLabels(class_img), method = "raster")
 ```